New appointment announcements will be posted here every Sunday at 1:00 p.m.

 March 2, 2025

-Sarah has served as the EPA&GNJ Content Writer for the past year, demonstrating strong leadership, strategic thinking, and the ability to navigate complex communications challenges.
+Rev. Sarah Borgstrom Lee has served as the EPA&GNJ Content Writer for the past year, demonstrating strong leadership, strategic thinking, and the ability to navigate complex communications challenges.
 She has built strong relationships across both conferences and understands the unique structures, workflows, and needs of our connection.
 Prior to her work in communications, Sarah served as a pastor in Greater New Jersey since 2014.
 She holds a Master of Divinity from Princeton Theological Seminary and a Bachelor’s degree in Psychology from Arcadia University.

 The communications team of EPA&GNJ plays a vital role in equipping churches and leaders to share the good news effectively.
 Sarah’s experience in pastoral leadership, storytelling, and content creation, along with her deep understanding of the mission and culture of both conferences, make her well-suited to lead this work.
 Her promotion ensures a smooth transition and continued excellence in communications.
 The Director of Communications role will continue to serve on both EPA and GNJ extended cabinets.